equalitie/Caislean/doc/security.md

 ## Manual administration tasks for better awareness

-Some tasks were deliberately left to the system administrator, in order to make sure they are conscious of the place where sensitive files are stored on the local system.
+Some tasks were deliberately left to the system administrator, in order to make sure they are conscious of the place where sensitive files are stored on their local system.

 ### TLS private keys and certificates